Academie voor beeldende kunsten St Joost, Breda

-Moving to Sweden in 2014 made me want to work again as an artist.
-I missed drawing and painting.
-The iPad gave me the opportunity to work again without the physical difficulties I would have had working in real which is difficult for me nowadays.
-Drawing on a computer was something I always found exciting and fascinating.
-In the eighties I had my first exhibition with computer-drawings.
-And I have been using the computer to make sketches and designs for my paintings, already since I started my career.
+Drawing on a computer was something she always found exciting and fascinating.
+In the eighties she had her first exhibition with computer-drawings.
+And she has been using the computer to make sketches and designs for her paintings, already since she started drawing.

-Discovering to draw/paint on an iPad was very interesting, so enjoyable that I feel totally free.
+Discovering to draw/paint on an iPad was very interesting, so enjoyable that she feels totally free.

 All came together!
-Paint and brushes were never my favourite material.
+Paint and brushes were never her favourite material.

-Pencil, dry needle, etching, scratching etc. was always my preferred way of expressing myself.
+Pencil, dry needle, etching, scratching etc. was always her preferred way of expressing herselves.

-Finding out that the surface of an iPad is hard and solid: I can paint with a pencil !
+Finding out that the surface of an iPad is hard and solid: she could paint with a pencil !

-Mostly my work starts with a photograph I make myself or find on internet. ( i do ask for permission!)
-A subject that touches me can inspire me to make a fast sketch.
-Then I can see if it is interesting to go on with.
+Mostly her work starts with a photographic image.
+A subject that touches her can inspire her to make a fast sketch.
+Then she can see if it is interesting to go on with.

-I have trouble to draw out of my head.
-This mentioned, I leave the picture alone and use my sketch to start with a new work.
+She has trouble to draw out of my head.
+This mentioned, she leaves the picture alone and uses her sketch to start with a new work.